DominicJ7/VR-Training/README.md

 Overview
 The code displays a 3D scene that contains a few 3D models, including a truck in two states (opened and closed), a bottle of water and an avocado.
 The scene also includes a plane (the base) and a sky element.
 The truck, the bottle and the avocado models have associated animations and can be interacted with.
 There are three main buttons for interactions:
-Open Button - Opens the truck
+Open Button - Opens the truck;
-Close Button - Closes the truck
+Close Button - Closes the truck;
-Reset Button - Resets the state of the scene
+Reset Button - Resets the state of the scene;
 The number of clicks made on the models is tracked and displayed in the scene via an info label.